Electric Car Features

 Electric cars are quiet, comfortable, economic and exciting.
 The electric motor is smaller than an internal combustion engine translating into roomy interiors and a peaceful drive.
 Torque, or pulling power, is instantly available, top speeds exceed legal limits and there are no gears to grind.
 All electric cars are automatic and include the comforts we expect in premium cars – sat nav (with range advice and options), air conditioning, climate control, phone charger and Bluetooth connection.
 NCAP safety ratings are all 4 or 5 star.

 Many electric car models have additional desirable features such as park assist cameras, high resolution intelligent displays, touch-screens, 30 minute rapid charging capability, automatic wipers and lights, funky design and environmentally friendly components.

 Longer journeys than you think...

 How far do you drive in a day?
-Electric cars will all give a real-world range of at least 80 miles on a single charge which will take you from Paddington to Portsmouth!
-Higher capacity batteries available since 2016 give at least 120 real-world miles.
+Electric cars will usually offer a real-world range of at least 80 miles on a single charge which will take you from Paddington to Portsmouth!
+Higher capacity batteries available since 2016 give over 100 real-world miles with many models now comfortably covering over 200 miles.

 Range differs between electric car models and is affected by how you drive and environmental factors (such as temperature).
-For many, the average electric care range is sufficient but if you do regularly cover over 100 miles in a day you should consider a long range electric car or a model with a petrol range extension or a plug-in hybrid.
+For many, a 30kWh battery gives sufficient daily range and a 50kWh battery is likely to extend that to up to three hours of driving.
+If you do regularly cover over 100 miles in a day or if you cannot easily charge at home or work, you should consider a long range electric car with a battery of 50kWh or more.

 Three ways to charge

 There are 3 speeds that an electric car can charge at… rapid, fast and trickle.
-EV Experts tip… charging an electric car is similar to charging a mobile phone – give it a full charge at home overnight and top it up during the day if you need to.
+EV Experts tip… charging an electric car is similar to charging a mobile phone – give it a full charge when you can, for example at home overnight and top it up during the day if you need to.